 Reserve some in-game content as rewards that are designed specifically for your referral marketing program.
 Daily quests and unlockable content peak a user’s interest in wanting to know what is it that you’re offering so exclusively.
 Using this trigger, ask for referrals and see how they start inviting their friends just to access that content.

-For example, Criminal Case makes it a part of the user’s game play.
+For example, Criminal Case makes it a part of the user’s gameplay.

-3. Life packs and energy refuelling
+3. Life packs and energy refueling

-One of the best tactics to encourage an action from a user is to create a scarcity of resources.
+One of the best tactics to encourage action from a user is to create a scarcity of resources.
 For instance, if you limit their energy and life packs during a level and ask them to invite their friends in order to refuel, you will notice more than 80% of them participating.

-4. Turn based and multiplayer levels
+4. Turn-based and multiplayer levels

 Games like Quizup, 8 ball pool, etc require collaboration between players to play the game.
-Creating turn based and multiplayer levels is another way to encourage your users to invite their friends, and compete against them instead of random opponents.
+Creating turn-based and multiplayer levels is another way to encourage your users to invite their friends, and compete against them instead of random opponents.

 5. Earning in-app coins

 Elements like in-app coins are definitely a great way to encourage more app sessions from a user.
 But they’re also a great way to nudge them to invite their friends if they can be earned for free.
-Creating a need for coins to progress further in an app, can lead to higher number of referrals – it’s like an incentivising an act.
+Creating a need for coins to progress further in an app, can lead to a higher number of referrals – it’s like an incentivizing an act.

 6. Leverage the multiplier effect